Kesai-Serris: Truly? How sad! Even fiends and devas dream, you know. Are you certain you don't?

 - Kanami in Darker than Black tells her colleague that a Doll who has moved "sees a dream".
-Then she had to clarify that she joked and Dolls don't.
+Then she has to clarify that she's joking, and that Dolls don't.
 Since they have some sort of encephalography equipment on their heads, we can assume that it's certain knowledge, at least as far as catatonics in life-support tanks are concerned.
-Contractors were said to never dream either, but with them and free-willed Dolls, it may be smoke and mirrors again.
+Contractors are said not to dream as well, but with them and free-willed Dolls, it may just be another myth to dehumanize them.

-- In King of Bandit Jing, Campari lost his ability to dream.
+- In King of Bandit Jing, Campari loses his ability to dream.
 He subsequently gains the ability to steal dreams from other people.

-- In The Sandman, people lost their ability to dream during Dream's imprisonment.
+- People lost their ability to dream during Dream's imprisonment.
 This has bad effects on various people, ranging from perpetual sleepwalking to being comatose for much of their lives.